-The program provides academic clinicians with $100,000 as well as an effective industry-academic clinical practicum in drug development at a facility operated by one of AACR's pharmaceutical industry partners.
-Time spent at the industry site over the one-year period may be flexible and is determined upon mutual agreement between the selected fellow, the fellow’s institution, and the industry partner.
+The program is designed to provide future academic clinicians with an effective industry-academic practicum and a unique training opportunity in drug development.
+To that end, grants of up to $100,000 will be awarded to support a fellow’s work on site at the facility of one of AACR’s pharmaceutical industry partners.
+Time to be spent at the industry site over the one-year period may be flexible and is determined upon mutual agreement between the selected fellow, the fellow’s institution, and the industry partner.
 Indirect costs for up to a maximum of 20 percent of total direct costs are permitted.

-The industry partners for the program and their research areas include the following:
+The industry partners for this program and their research areas include the following:

-AstraZeneca (facility located in Gaithersburg, MD) — Early-stage and late-stage clinical development in immuno-oncology.
+AstraZeneca (facility located in Gaithersburg, Maryland) — Early-stage and late-stage clinical development in immuno-oncology.

-Bayer Healthcare (facility located in Cambridge, MA) — Early-stage and/or late-stage clinical development in oncology.
+Bayer Healthcare (facility located in Cambridge, Massachusetts) — Early-stage and/or late-stage clinical development in oncology.

 See the American Association for Cancer Research website for complete program guidelines and application instructions.